Who uses Hardwire?

 What level of protection do Hardwire’s safety solutions provide?

 Hardwire offers a variety of products which defend against handguns, shotguns, and assault rifles.
-Hardwire’s school safety solutions are made with a material twice as strong as Kevlar and 15x stronger than steel.
+Hardwire’s school safety solutions are made with a material called Dyneema, which is twice as strong as Kevlar and 15x stronger than steel.
 Additionally, all Hardwire products exceed the National Institute of Justice Ballistic Standards.

 What are the school safety products Hardwire offers?

 How do Hardwire’s safety solutions fit into current school safety procedures?

 Hardwire’s products work with the Homeland Security Active Shooter Preparedness Program recommendations: Run, Hide, Fight.
 In school lockdown or evacuation situations, Hardwire armor products empower students, faculty, and staff to defend themselves from a threat with added confidence and a greater chance of survival.

 Will the force of the bullet's impact with the shield knock me over?

 No!
 That's a question we get quite a bit.
 The amount of force that you feel when the shield is impacted all comes down to conservation of momentum.
 Assuming the gun and shield weigh about the same, the force that you feel in accelerating the bullet (shooting the gun) is equal to the force you feel in decelerating it (holding the shield).
 So especially with 2 hands on the shield, you will be able to hold it just fine.